mathiase4/sippyshop/README.md

  was actually named Favicon.png(with a capital'F').
 When i fixed the name in the HTML template, it loaded correctly.

+## Version Control

+This project uses Git and Github for version control.
+All code changes are tracked with regular commits.

 ## Security

-- All secret keys and passwords are stored in environment variables, not in the code
+- All secret keys ( sensitive information) and passwords are stored in environment variables, and are never commited to GitGub.
-- .env file is in .gitignore and not uploaded to Github
+- .env file is in .gitignore and not uploaded to Github.
-- Django DEBUG is set to False in production
+- Django DEBUG is set to False in production, and all secret keys are kept out of the codebase.
-- Only allowed hosts can access the site
+- Only allowed hosts can access the site.

+## Attrribution
+**Attribution**
+- All code is written by me unless otherwise stated.
+  Any code from tutorials or other sources is marked with a comment and source link in the code and/or listed here in the README.

+  - Used QuickRef.ME website for easy and quick cheatsheet in CSS and HTML/PYTHON
+  - Used cssreference.io for help with box-shadow help with design the webiste
+  - Used devdocs.io for more knowledge
+  - Used w3schoools.com for most part CSS and Bootstrap, Django
+  - Used Chatgpt for Guidance and explain stuff clearer so i understand fully in swedish
+  - Used w3schools.com/howto/howto_js_scroll_to_top.asp
+  - Used codewithharry.com for more guidance with Django coding and installing
+  - Used Code institute cheatsheet django and videos, texts on the website
+  - Used Stripe payment integration on the offical Stripe Django documentation, Code institute videos
+  - Used Cloudinary setup followed with offical Cloudinary Django guide.
+  - Used Django allauth setup followed this Youtube tutorial used settings.py help:[https://www.youtube.com/watch?v=qqFCt0Yde40]
+  - Used PostgreSQL code from Code Institute my 3 key used
+  - Used this Youtube tutorial video for more django knowledge while coding along:[https://www.youtube.com/watch?v=0gAFW4UxsZg&list=PL4cUxeGkcC9iqfAag3a_BKEX1N43uJutw]
+  - Used this Youtube tutorial video for a remainder and knowledge to create the scrollUpButton with js:[https://www.youtube.com/watch?v=nw7I1vfOzzw]

+## README
+This README is written in markdown and uses a clear, consistent structure.